Scrince/Arculus_Recovery/THREAT_MODEL.md

-# Threat Model - Arculus Recovery v1.6.0
+# Threat Model - Arculus Recovery v1.6.4

 ## Overview

 Arculus Recovery is a local offline recovery tool for BIP39/BIP32 wallet inspection, encrypted seed backup, deterministic address derivation, and local export.
-The canonical v1.6.0 surface is `Arculus_Recovery.html`.
+The canonical v1.6.4 release-candidate surface is `Arculus_Beta.html`.
 Python and Tauri surfaces package or automate parts of that workflow.

 The central security objective is that the application does not transmit seed